Fonchitas/404_Hackathon/README.md

 ## Goals & Objectives
 - Create an interesting and interactive Error 404 website
-- Find a main concept that can lead to the website's storytelling
+- Find a main concept that can lead to the website's storytelling and engage with the user
 - Develop animations and interactivity

+Technologies Used
+For this project we combined HTML, CSS for styling and JavaScript for animations and interactions.

 ## Team Members
 | Alfonso | | @Fonchitas |